manimaran6483/Store-Locator/readme.md

 - Add individual store container

-- Show all the stores in the stores list using `store-data.js`
+- Show all the stores in the stores list using `store-data.js` predefined data

 - Open the info window of the marker on store selection in stores list